 For this reason, it is often used as an herbal option for encouraging a good night’s sleep which can be of benefit to those with chronic insomnia.

-Check out one of our affiliated brands Lost Empire Herbs and their "Sleep Bundle" which includes jujube Ziziphus as well as other herbs like ashwagandha, blue vervain and albizia.
+One of our affiliated brands, Lost Empire Herbs, offers a high-quality Ziziphus seed product and likewise has a "Sleep Bundle" which includes jujube Ziziphus as well as other herbs like ashwagandha, blue vervain and albizia.

 Research observing the jujube seeds' anxiolytic (anxiety-reducing) effect on mice, SAPONINS, like the JUJUBOSIDES, were found to be the primary active constituents compared to flavonoids and polysaccharides.